 Electric room heaters are often installed on enclosed porches, in spare rooms, in utility rooms and in other rooms that only require heat occasionally.
 As long as they don't have to operate all the time, electric room heaters don't have to take a big bite out of your energy budget.

 Be sure to contact us today for more information about furnace replacement!
-We will gladly schedule your Free Estimate for an electric furnace replacement or electric furnace installation in Syracuse, Ithaca, Rochester, Auburn, Webster, Elmira, Pittsford, Cortland, Canandaigua, Fairport, and more!
+We will gladly schedule your Free Estimate for an electric furnace replacement or electric furnace installation in Syracuse, Ithaca, Rochester, Auburn, Webster, Lansing, Pittsford, Cortland, Canandaigua, Fairport, and more!

 our service area